headmarsdengroup/headmarsdengroup.github.io/_posts/2026-09-25-APS-2027-call-for-abstracts.md

 ---
-title: Makers, Measurers, and Modellers: How to Save a Qubit at APS 2027
+title: Makers, Measurers, and Modellers How to Save a Qubit at APS 2027
 author_profile: false
 ---